pyccel/pyccel/developer_docs/plugins.md

 ### Required Methods

-1. **register(instances)** - Register instances with the plugin.
+1. `register(instances)` - Register instances with the plugin.
 This method should apply patches to the provided instances.
-2. **refresh()** - Refresh all registered targets.
+2. `refresh()` - Refresh all registered targets.
 This method should reapply patches to all registered instances.
-3. **unregister(instances)** - Unregister instances from the plugin.
+3. `unregister(instances)` - Un-register instances from the plugin.
 This method should remove all patches applied to the provided instances.
-4. **set_options(options)** - Set options for the plugin.
-This method should update the plugin's behavior based on the provided options.
+4. `set_options(options)` - Set options for the plugin.
+This method should update the plugin's behaviour based on the provided options.

 ## Patch System

-The patch system is the core mechanism that allows plugins to modify the behavior of existing classes.
+The patch system is the core mechanism that allows plugins to modify the behaviour of existing classes.
 It consists of two main components:

-### PatchInfo
+### `PatchInfo`

 The `PatchInfo` class stores information about a single method patch: